 However, providing a geocoding service is quite expensive, especially if you want to cover the whole Earth.

-To give an idea of what hardware is required to self-host a geocoding service, we successfully installed and used Addok, Pelias and Mimirsbrunn on a 8 cores/16GB RAM machine without any issues importing only French addresses and data.
+To give an idea of what hardware is required to self-host a geocoding service, we successfully installed and used Addok, Pelias and Mimirsbrunn on a 8 cores/16GB RAM machine without any issues importing only European addresses and data.

 To change geocoder backend, you need to add the following line in